A responsive site is a must-have as Google is indexing sites from a mobile user’s perspective.

 If like most sites, you are seeing an increase in mobile, keep an eye on it, but consider your product or service.

 We see a lot of cases where visitors browse on mobile to then return on a desktop to either purchase or contact.

-The mobile device is used for the casual browsing, the desktop (or larger tablet) for the transaction as it’s often easier to complete this stage with a keyboard and larger viewport.
+The mobile device is used for casual browsing, the desktop (or larger tablet) for the transaction as it’s often easier to complete this stage with a keyboard and larger viewport.

-We’re all going to see more visits from mobile, but doesn’t mean the conversions via handheld devices will rise (for the moment).
+We’re all going to see more visits from mobile, but that doesn’t mean the conversions via handheld devices will rise (for the moment).